 It is natural for horse lovers to stream horse racing movies.
 Some of these are tear-jerking while others are centered around determination and hard work.
-The most important element in most of these movies is how to treat an animal as loyal as a horse, with immense respect.
+The most important element in most of these top horse movies is how to treat an animal as loyal as a horse, with immense respect.

 With horse racing being one of the most popular sports in the world, filmmakers have an incentive to produce movies in line with this concept.
 Usually, horse racing movies serve as an inspiration for the younger generation, whereas for elders, it creates a sensation of familiarity and experience similar to the feelings projected in the movie.